ktechgau/crowdfunding_back_end/README.md

 ---

 ### How to:
-#### Register a new user (via Insomnia)
+#### - Register a new user (via Insomnia)

+1) Select a new HTTP Request
-1) Choose POST method, URL: http://localhost:8000/users/
+2) Choose POST method, URL: https://drf-patient-pond-1055.fly.dev/users/
-2) Choose JSON as the text option
+3) Choose JSON as the text option
-3) Enter the following JSON attributes:
+4) Enter the following JSON attributes:
 ```
 {
 		"username": "{enter your username}",